deadlyvipers/dojo_rules/introduction.md

-Hi my name is Ardi
+Hi my name is Ardi, HTML, CSS & JavaScript are intresting.